Writing

 Policy writing

-Evidence-driven analysis for decision-making, implementation, and public-sector tradeoffs.
+Evidence-driven analysis for implementation, tradeoffs, and public-sector decisions.

 Project case studies

-Technical and analytical work in data, web, and IoT with clearer proof of execution.
+Technical and analytical execution in data, web, and IoT with concrete proof of delivery.

 Reflective writing